stopachka/pg-essays/book/gen/html_cache/098_artistsshiptransformed.md

 And just as the greatest danger of being hard to sell to is not that you overpay but that the best suppliers won't even sell to you, the greatest danger of applying too many checks to your programmers is not that you'll make them unproductive, but that good programmers won't even want to work for you.

-Steve Jobs's famous maxim "artists ship" works both ways.
-Artists aren't merely capable of shipping.
-They insist on it.
-So if you don't let people ship, you won't have any artists.